how is stevia made

 Are all stevia products the same?

-No, the quality and sweetness level can vary.
-Read labels carefully to ensure you’re choosing pure stevia extract with minimal additives.Is stevia safe?
+No, there are variations in quality and sweetness levels.
+Always check labels to ensure you choose pure stevia extract with minimal additives.Is stevia safe?

-Yes, stevia is generally considered safe for consumption.
-However, it's wise to consult with a healthcare provider if you have any health conditions or concerns.Can stevia replace sugar in all recipes?
+Yes, stevia is generally recognized as safe for consumption.
+However, it is advisable to consult your healthcare provider if you have health concerns.Can stevia replace sugar in all recipes?

-Stevia is much sweeter than sugar, so you generally need less of it.
-Look for conversion charts to determine the correct amount when substituting in recipes.
+Stevia is significantly sweeter than sugar, so you will typically need less of it.
+Conversion charts can help determine the correct amounts for recipe substitutions.

 Conclusion